raduanastase/ABChest/README.md

         <li>the sound of that letter/number</li>
     </ul>
     <i>
-        This mini game is designed to work for Romanian and English.
-        Most of the sounds you hear in Romanian are recorded by my little girl.
-        The sounds in English are recorded by <a href="https://www.fiverr.com/calisto2986">calisto2986</a>.
+        This mini game is designed to work for Romanian and English.<br/> Most of the sounds you hear in Romanian are recorded by my little girl.<br/> The sounds in English are recorded by <a href="https://www.fiverr.com/calisto2986">calisto2986</a>.<br/>
         As far as I remember, all images are from www.pixabay.com and are free to use for commercial and non-commercial use.
     </i>
 </p>